racket/typed-racket/rfcs/text/0003-typing-generic-interfaces.md

 # Guide-level explanation
-There are two parts of the proposal: First, we address typing declarations of generic interfaces.
+There are three parts of the proposal: First, we address typing declarations of generic interfaces.
 Then, we show how the type checker checks structs' method definitions.
+Lastly, we present how type checking method application works.

+## Declaration of typed generic inferfaces.
 To annotate a generic interface, we introduce a typed counterpart for `define/generics`.